NameOfTheDragon/TA.NetMF.NetworkCommandProtocol/README.md

 ### Contribution guidelines ###

 We invite and encourage pull requests.
-Each request will undergo code review before being merged.
+Each request will undergo code review and must build successfully on our build server before being merged.
 We use [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/ "a successful Git branching model"), which reserves the *master* branch for published releases.
 Therefore, please push your code to `develop` or a feature branch under `feature/`.
 [Atlassian SourceTree](http://www.sourcetreeapp.com/ "Free Git and Mercurial client for Windows and Mac") has built-in support for GitFlow and makes it all very simple.

 When you push code or submit a pull request to this repository, you are agreeing that your code is irrevocably donated to the project under the project's [MIT License](http://opensource.org/licenses/MIT "The MIT License").
 Note that the license allows for commercial use of the code.
 Please don't submit code if you are not comfortable with that.